lizageorge/learning-css/README.md

 	- this width applies to the *content* of the box, so margins/padding will add on to the specified width

 - Boxes can have a Diplay property (which can be block, inline, or none) and visibility (can be hidden )

+### CSS Reset
+- a way to override the user-agent stylesheet entirely so that a page can look the page between all browsers and browser versions
+- every CSS framework (Bootstrap) includes a CSS Reset Stylesheet

 ## Styling Text with CSS
 - *Font*